-Fine hair benefits from subtle layering, while a feathered finish makes it even airier.
+Fine hair and a round face?
+Go for subtle layering with a feathered finish that makes it even airier.
 Wear it with tapered side bangs to balance the look.

 As previously noted, both the chin-length bob and its longer version go well with round faces, if correctly customized.
 The key to a flattering style is to avoid a one-length short cut that is round-brushed just to accentuate the cheeks.
 If your hair isn’t prone to frizz, ask for razor-cut ends to have a choppier look.
 “If you don’t feel like you can pull off a super blunt bob, but love the length, this is your haircut.
 This cut can also save you from going anywhere near a ‘mom bob,” said DJ Quintero, celebrity hairstylist behind Katie Holmes and Sarah Jessica Parker, in his comments for Today.

 Here are some photos of bob haircuts that can perfectly balance round face shapes.

 Your round face needs a bit of elongating effect, and this long bob is slightly angled towards the front to put more emphasis into the elongating face-framing tresses.

 The messy lob delivers texture, which is great for round faces, but the effect can be enhanced with a side parting.

 If you’re a lucky owner of a thick mane, but are a bit disappointed at your round face shape, don’t panic, here’s the solution.
 Go for the thinned-out shaggy bob haircut that features full bangs, angled towards the temples.